rust-lang/rust/text/0000-simd-infrastructure.md

 - have 100% guaranteed type-safety for generic `#[repr(simd)]` types
   and the generic intrinsics.
 This would probably require a relatively complicated set of traits (with compiler integration).
+- use generic intrinsics like shuffles for the arithmetic operations, instead of providing the operations implicitly.

 # Unresolved questions